ajbonner/mage-resque/README.md

 ### Installation
 Mage Resque uses [Composer](http://getcomposer.org) and [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) to handle installation of the module and its dependencies.
-To install Mage Resque you will need a copy of _composer.phar_.
-If you don't have it availble already, run the following commands from your terminal.
+To install Mage Resque you will need a copy of _composer.phar_ in your path.
+If you do not have it availble, run the following commands from your terminal.

     $ curl -sS https://getcomposer.org/installer | php
     $ chmod a+x composer.phar

-If you are already using Magento Composer Installer and have an existing composer.json, simply add _https://github.com/ajbonner/mage-resque_ to the repositories list and _ajbonner/mage-resque_ as a required dependency for your proejct.
+If you are already using Magento Composer Installer and have an existing composer.json, add _https://github.com/ajbonner/mage-resque_ to the repositories list and _ajbonner/mage-resque_ as a required dependency for your proejct.
+That's it!

-If you do not have an existing Magento Composer Installer composer.json file defined you can use the following template
+If you do not have an existing Magento Composer Installer composer.json file defined, you can use the following template.

 	{
 	    "require": {